streamlr/vods-to-cloud-oss/README.md

-# vods-to-cloud-oss
-Vods to cloud free for non-commercial use.
-Get vods to cloud service in your own server.
+# VODs To Cloud Open-Source

+Upload your VODs to the cloud using this open-source solution.
+Self-hosted and customizable to fit your needs.

+If you aren't a developer and need help with the setup, we'll offer paid support options in the future.

+Project by _Streamlr_ and [diegodev18](https://diego18.pro)